BabsLabs/rails_engine/README.md

 ### Testing
 The testing is done using RSpec with FactoryBot and Faker to generate test data and with the additional tools of Pry, SimpleCov, and ShouldaMatchers.

-All tests can be run using the command `rspec` to run all tests.
+All tests can be run using the command `rspec` and individual tests can be run with the `rspec <path>` format.

 Note* Skipped tests can be unskipped by removing the `skip`.

+### Cost / Authorization
+This is a free and public API.
+No api key is needed to access this dataset.